 The Commercial Forest Zone makes up 11.7 million hectares, of which 5.3 million hectares are classified as productive forest land available for commercial timber harvesting.

 Forestry is northern Saskatchewan's second largest industry.
-In normal market conditions, the forest industry generates over $1 billion in forest product sales, over $800 million in exports and 6,000 direct jobs.
+In normal market conditions, the forest industry generates over $1.3 billion in forest product sales, over $900 million in exports and 16,000 direct and indirect jobs.